 For those of you who, like me, love the fashions from the 1950s, and have a preference for Vogue patterns, you really should go on eBay and find yourself one of these handkerchiefs.

-The designer was Tammis Keefe, known for her whimsical and creative compositions for textiles.
-She also designed under the name of Pat Prichard, which you see on this piece.
+The designer was Pat Prichard, who along with Tammis Keefe, was known for her whimsical and creative compositions for textiles (although Keefe was the better known of the two.)
 The colors are charming, the fabric is a beautiful handkerchief weight linen, and the design is a dressmaker’s dream.
 Most of us don’t use linen handkerchiefs any more, but this one, framed, would be perfect for the walls in your sewing room.

 No list of gifts is complete without something for pleasure reading (although I must admit that reading sewing books is pleasure for me, too!)
 If you, or a friend, is a lover of historical fiction, then “run, do not walk”, to get a copy of The Time in Between, by Maria Duenas.
 The heroine is a dressmaker and her profession both saves her from ruin and puts her life in jeopardy.
 Set during the Spanish Civil War, in the lead up to World War II, this book is also a love story, a story of redemption, and a story of resilience and bravery in the face of incredible odds.
 It is a wonderful, captivating read, and the descriptions of fabrics, patterns, sewing deadlines, and fashions will thrill anyone with a knowledge of fashion sewing.
 I read the English translation from the original Spanish.
 I love this story!